-PIRSA AAH Program - expected deliverables for mussels Due date 1.
-Activity 1 Management of aquatic animal health risks and emergency response Maintain the ability to deliver accurate and timely investigations for minor and major disease events (e.g., unexplained mortality event) and information to lease and licence holders to provide for appropriate response. ongoing Conduct appropriate investigations of reported shellfish kills or suspected disease ongoing Site visits conducted by PIRSA Fisheries and Aquaculture staff to investigate issues identified by lease and licence holders, government and local government agencies and general public or other stakeholders. ongoing Monitoring and responding to harmful algae blooms. ongoing
+PIRSA AAH Program - expected deliverables for algae Due date 1.
+Activity 1 Management of aquatic health risks and emergency response Maintain the ability to deliver accurate and timely investigations for minor and major disease / mortality events (e.g., unexplained mortality event) and information to lease and licence holders to provide for appropriate response. ongoing Conduct appropriate investigations of reported macroalgae kills or suspected disease in aquaculture. ongoing Site visits conducted by PIRSA Fisheries and Aquaculture staff to investigate issues identified by lease and licence holders, government and local government agencies and general public or other stakeholders. ongoing Monitoring and responding to harmful algae blooms. ongoing Ensure the maintenance and accuracy of PIRSA's passive surveillance database. ongoing Assist with or coordinate active surveillance activities as required in response to disease threats or requirements from the Commonwealth to support trade and market access. ongoing Provide technical advice to industry on how to implement national aquaculture farm biosecurity plan guidelines. ongoing Support licence holders in regard to translocation applications. ongoing Assessment of translocation applications in an accurate and timely manner. ongoing Assist with implementation of an Emergency Lease guidelines if needed. ongoing Ongoing liaison with applicant/licence holder where technical advice is required. ongoing

-Ensure the maintenance and accuracy of PIRSA's passive surveillance database. ongoing Assist with or coordinate active surveillance activities as required in response to disease threats or requirements from the Commonwealth to support trade and market access.
-Where surveillance programs need to be developed and implemented, seek funding to undertake those activities (for example POMS surveillance in the oyster industry). ongoing Review biosecurity strategy for licence holders to safeguard their industry from key biosecurity issues. ongoing Support licence holders in regard to translocation applications. ongoing Assessment of translocation applications in an accurate and timely manner. ongoing Assist with implementation of an Emergency Lease guidelines if needed. ongoing Ongoing liaison with applicant/licence holder where technical advice is required. ongoing Production of internal risk assessment documents specific to each application where required. ongoing Investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance chemical use approvals issued under the Aquaculture Regulations 2016 . ongoing 2 Activity 2 Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes ongoing Provide input to national policy developments to ensure alignment with South Australian considerations and priorities. ongoing
+Production of internal risk assessment documents specific to each application where required. ongoing Investigate breaches of the aquaculture stock translocation requirements . ongoing 2 Activity 2 Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes ongoing Provide input to national policy developments to ensure alignment with South Australian considerations and priorities. ongoing Provide input into the review of the Biosecurity Act As required